-Tuesday, 4 December 2007
+Tuesday, 4 December

-The weather outlook was always going to have a significant influence on our plans for Tuesday and Wednesday since we were under strict instructions from Warbo to make sure we visited Cataract Gorge.
+The weather outlook was always going to have a significant influence on our plans for Tuesday and Wednesday.
+We were under strict instructions from Warbo to make sure we visited Cataract Gorge.

-Fortunately, after overnight rain, Tuesday dawned fine and clear, and we headed off after breakfast in search of somewhere to park the car for the day
+Fortunately, after overnight rain, Tuesday dawned fine and clear.

+We headed off after breakfast in search of somewhere to park the car for the day.

-- a search that wasn't helped by the fact that in downtown Launceston inexpensive parking was difficult to find.
+In downtown Launceston, inexpensive parking was difficult to find.

-Fortunately, we found a spot slightly off the beaten track near the Launceston Rugby Club (\$4 for all-day parking, thank you very much) which was conveniently close to the restaurant complex at Home Point, the ferry terminal and, most importantly, the River Edge Trail which took us to The Gorge.
+Fortunately, we found a spot slightly off the beaten track near the Launceston Rugby Club (\$4 for all-day parking, thank you very much).

+It was conveniently close to the restaurant complex at Home Point, the ferry terminal and, most importantly, the River Edge Trail which took us to The Gorge.

-While I'm not the world's most experienced traveller, there can't be many cities around the world with an area of such rugged and unspoilt natural beauty so close to the central business district.
+I'm not the world's most experienced traveller, but there can't be many cities around the world with an area of such rugged and unspoilt natural beauty so close to the central business district.

-We took the Zig Zag track, which came with a health-advisory suggesting the route was not suited for the unfit.
+We took the Zig Zag track, which came with a healthadvisory suggesting the route was not suited for the unfit.

-Since our fitness level comes from an hour-long morning walk five days a week and not much else, I wasn't confident of staying the distance, but we handled it without too much difficulty.
+Since our fitness level comes from an hour-long morning walk five days a week and not much else, I wasn't confident of staying the distance.

+Still, we handled it without too much difficulty.